Ideal for Summer Season

 Sangeang & Gili Banta

 You have a busy day ahead of you on your first full day with your chosen luxury charter yacht.
-Today you visit two different locations with very different terrains.
+Today you visit two locations with very different terrains.

 Your first stop is Sangeang, which also happens to be home to the active volcano of Sangeang Api.
 The rugged terrain creates a unique diving experience as you explore the black sand and interesting rock formations.
 Marine life is not flourishing in this area due to the nature of the location but the remnants of the volcano leave an intriguing experience for you.